flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 > Now also move `undo-routing.sh` to the same folder.
 This is used to undo all routing tables for tailscale, in case of emergency or error.

+Then do this:

+`sudo tailscale up --exit-node=<IP.EXIT.NODE> -accept-routes=false --advertise-exit-node=false`

+To survive reboots.
+Rememeber to replace the IP with the VPS exit node (not your public webserver IP)

 ## How the split tunneling works

 Here's what happens with the configuration: